Day 1 : Arrive Glasgow (2 Nights)

 Day 5 : Scottish Highlands – Pitlochry – St. Andrews – Edinburgh (2 Nights)

 Robert Burns once wrote of his beloved hills of the Highlands.
 Your scenic drive through its mystical landscapes will leave you similarly inspired as you venture to picturesque Pitlochry on the banks of the Tummel.
-There's time to explore this salmon fishing centre on your own or perhaps join an Optional Experience to Blair Castle, home of the Duke of Atholl and Europe's last remaining private army.
-The fairways and greens of St. Andrews, the birthplace of golf, beckon and you'll have an opportunity to snap a selfie against the backdrop of the famous 18th green.
-Continue to Edinburgh - the Scottish capital with a mystical air combining ancient heritage with the verve of a modern city.
-Tickets are included on departures that coincide with the Edinburgh Tattoo.
+There’s time to explore this salmon fishing centre on your own or perhaps join an Optional Experience to Blair Castle, home of the Duke of Atholl and Europe's last remaining private army.
+The fairways and greens of St. Andrews, the birthplace of golf, beckon and you’ll have an opportunity to snap a selfie against the backdrop of the famous 18th green.
+Continue to Edinburgh – the Scottish capital with a mystical air combining ancient heritage with the verve of a modern city.
+Time your visit to coincide with the rousing Edinburgh Tattoo with tickets included on certain departures.

 Accommodation : Hampton by Hilton Airport